fenago/python-networking-sysadmins/scripting/lab_guides/Lab_13.md

-Now, we are going to see an example of the box[]{#id326064852 .indexterm} layout.
+Now, we are going to see an example of the box layout.
 For that, create a `box_layout.py`script and write following code in it: